andnil5/-dd2480-grp12-assignment2/README.md

 ### GitHub

-GitHub is used in for the repository.
+**GitHub** is used for the repository.
 In this project it is used for applying [feature 2](#Features-of-CI), the notification feature, of continuous integration.

+### ngrok

+[**ngrok**](https://ngrok.com/docs) is used to make the local web server visible externally, on the internet.
+Furthermore, it is used in order to catch all HTTP traffic going via the tunnel.

+### Build and test

+Whenever something is pushed to a particular branch [feature 1 and feature 2](#Features-of-CI), compilation and testing, are conducted.
+Compilation uses the linter [flake8](https://flake8.pycqa.org/en/latest/), and the tests are constructed using mockups.

+## Install :computer:

+## Usage :books:

 ## Statement of Contributions :thought_balloon: